 How do cultural and social ecological variables affect group formation?
-Masaki Yuki’s lab has been carrying out pioneering research in cross-cultural psychology for several decades and now we have joined forces to study the role of physically grueling rituals, such as immersion in icy water and walking through searing flames, in binding together communities in Japan.
-The research team includes Chris Kavanagh, Jonathan Jong (Coventry), Rob Thomson (Hokkaido), and Shuhei Tsuchida (Hokkaido).
+Masaki Yuki’s lab has been carrying out pioneering research in cross-cultural psychology for several decades and now we have joined forces to study the role of physically gruelling rituals, such as immersion in icy water and walking through searing flames, in binding together communities in Japan.
+The research team includes Chris Kavanagh, Jonathan Jong (Coventry), and Rob Thomson (Hokkaido).

 How is variation in cultural rituals related to differences in social and cultural systems?
 Quentin Atkinson’s lab uses the theories and methods of evolutionary biology to explain the emergence and spread of culture and language.
 Applying these ideas to the study of ritual, we have been building ethnographic and archaeological databases and also conducting fieldwork together on the island of Tanna in Vanuatu.
-The research team includes Dan Mullins and Ben Johannes (Oxford).
+The research team includes Pieter François, Ben Johannes, and Dan Mullins (Oxford).

 Two distinct collaborations are exploring the cognitive and affective mechanisms involved in turning shared experiences into social bonds.
-Together with Jamin Halberstadt’s lab group, we are examining the interaction between cognitive and affective processes in different contexts, and we are now working together to study experimentally how an event—whether a familiar ritual like the Haka or a staggering natural disaster like an earthquake—is turned into an emotionally salient shared experience that bonds individuals and groups together.
+Together with Jamin Halberstadt’s lab group and Jonathan Jong (Coventry), we are developing new methods of image-based tracking to study incipient group formation and evolution using a high definition video camera mounted atop a large field laboratory.
 We are also collaborating with Elaine Reese’s lab group to examine the impact of important life experiences on personal and group identity development throughout childhood.
-The research team includes Tara Tasuji and Jonathan Jong (Oxford).
+The research team includes Tara Tasuji (Oxford) and Valerie Van Mulukom (Coventry).